 Travel is for everyone, and even if you have a disability, you should make every effort to get out and see the world.
 Almost all of our content is our own, but when Laura Miller contacted us about her article, Travelling with a Medical Condition, we thought it was important to share it.

 We are users of all kinds of travel services and accessories, so we often participate in reviews.
-We believe that good service should be rewarded and that fellow travellers need to know.
+We believe that good service should be rewarded and that fellow travelers need to know.
 Conversely, when a provider gets it wrong, they deserve to be told and given a chance to correct their approach.